Charity shops in Carmarthen

 Is it safe to send donated jewellery from Carmarthen to GoldPaid?

 Yes.
-Items travel by Royal Mail Special Delivery Guaranteed, which is tracked and insured throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Items travel by Royal Mail Special Delivery Guaranteed, which is tracked and signed for throughout.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before we post anything?